dbod/GetAndCleanFinalWork/CodeBook.md

 3. the "()" at the end of the column's name is removed
 4. the column's names are lowered

-The activities are described in "activity_labels.txt".
+The activities are described in `activity_labels.txt`.
 Those data are processed into a clean daframe.
 The columns of this dataframe are renamed in "activity_id" and "activity_label".

 The measurements are split in two different places : test and train. each of them are processed to give two cleaned dataframes :
 1. The features are filtered using the dataframe containing the features description
-2. The activities described in "y_test.txt" (or y_train.txt) are added to the measurements
+2. The activities described in `y_test.txt` (or `y_train.txt`) are added to the measurements
-3. The subjects described in "subject_test.txt" (or subject_train.txt) are added to the measurements
+3. The subjects described in `subject_test.txt` (or `subject_train.txt`) are added to the measurements
 4. This new dataframe is merged with the "activity labels dataframe" previously processed
-5. The column "activity_id"" is removed
+5. The column "activity_id" is removed
 6. the column "activity_label" is renamed in "activity"
 7. the column describing the suject is renamed in "subject"
 8. the measurement's columns are renamed with their proper name found in the feature dataframe

-Finally the test and train dataframes are row binded to get the final measurements dataframe, saved in "data/results/measurements.csv".
+Finally the test and train dataframes are row binded to get the final measurements dataframe, saved in `data/results/measurements.csv`.

 ### The mean by activity and subject dataframe
 The measurements dataframe previously built is used to process the mean by activity and subject dataframe.
 A groupby is done by activity and subject, and a summary using mean method is applied.

-The mean by activity and subject dataframe is saved in "data/results/means_by_activity_subject.csv".
+The mean by activity and subject dataframe is saved in `data/results/means_by_activity_subject.csv`.

 ________________________________________________________________________________
 ## Description of the data - measurements.csv
 ### Columns 1 to 66
 The table is organized :

 * Column number : the number of the column in the dataset
 * Column Name : the name of the column in the dataset
 * Feature : the corresponding feature in the measurement